mike-senin/openstack-workload-monitoring/README.md

 $ ansible-playbook -i hosts --private-key=<path-to-mon.pem> main.yaml
 ```

+## Potential problems

+1. Squid proxy cache is incorrect
+Ways to fix:

+a. restart squid

+b. remove cache from cache folders, recreate them and restart service

+2. External proxy is unavailable or slow
+The most obvious behaviour when you see timeouts errors during pip, apt commands execution or docker image pull.
+In this case restart manifests.

 ## Todos
 - Add openstack resources creation - project, private key, security group, network, etc.
 - Migrate cloud init logic to ansible role
-- Create and attach volumes for each service (for datastore)
+- Create and attach volumes for each service for datastore as it should be split from system volume
 - Make tasks async
 - Optimise roles
 - Extend documentation
 - Add new alert rule - ping / curl destination from external network and fire alert once external network is unavailable
 - Add dockerfile
+- Make proxy peaces optional
 - Add kitchen: ansible-playbook --syntax-check